openspending/community.openspending.org/help/index.md

 <div class="row">
     <div class="span4">
         <p>
             OpenSpending is free software.
-We believe, however, that running a centralized store of spending information has strong benefits, e.g. to enable cross-dataset search and comparisons.
+We believe that running a central store of spending information has strong benefits, e.g. to enable cross-dataset search and comparisons.
             Therefore, we encourage everyone to use the main site.
         </p>